whatever4711/rpi-cluster-demo/voting_app_with_crate.io/README.md

   `docker ps`

 and see the **PORTS** column of your crate containers.
-Of one of them, choose a port starting with `32`.
+Choose a port from one of them starting with `32`.
 Then replace this port in the URL pointing to the webinterface of crate.
-This is the webinterface of another the container.
+This is the webinterface of another  container.
 Using the query statement above you should see the same results as on all other webinterfaces of crate.
-Thus, all crate nodes are fully synchronized and highly available.
+Thus, all crate nodes are fully synchronized.

 Reset your environment